 Royal hunting row puts Africa safaris in cross-hairs

-JOHANNESBURG, April 19 (Reuters) - If Spain's king had shot an elephant in Botswana during his ill-fated hunting excursion it would have been one of perhaps 150,000 that roam the vast southern African country, so the monarch was hardly contributing to the species' extinction.
+JOHANNESBURG (Reuters) - If Spain's king had shot an elephant in Botswana during his ill-fated hunting excursion it would have been one of perhaps 150,000 that roam the vast southern African country, so the monarch was hardly contributing to the species' extinction.

 But his jaunt has thrown an unflattering spotlight on Africa's elephant hunting industry, which some argue is needed to keep swelling populations contained but critics see as an obscene pastime of the idle rich.

-King Juan Carlos hobbled out of a Madrid hospital on Wednesday and apologised for making the elephant-hunting trip - one that caused outrage in a country suffering an economic crisis.
+King Juan Carlos hobbled out of a Madrid hospital on Wednesday and apologized for making the elephant-hunting trip - one that caused outrage in a country suffering an economic crisis.
 The 74-year-old broke his hip and was flown back to Spain for emergency replacement surgery.

 He is not reported to have bagged an elephant on this trip but Spanish media circulated a photograph of him in front of a dead elephant that apparently had been posted on a safari website and had been taken in 2006.
 The photo was later removed from the website.